Mary Robinette Kowal

 Mary Robinette Kowal (born February 8, 1969) is an American author, translator, art director, and puppeteer.
-As an author, she is a four-time Hugo Award winner, a Nebula Award and Locus Award winner, and served as the president of the Science Fiction and Fantasy Writers of America from 2019-2021.
+She is a four-time Hugo Award winner, a Nebula Award and Locus Award winner, and served as the president of the Science Fiction and Fantasy Writers of America from 2019-2021.
 She has worked on puppetry for shows including Jim Henson Productions and the children's show LazyTown.

 Early life

 Mary Robinette Harrison was born in Raleigh, North Carolina.
 She was named after both of her grandmothers, and describes her given name, "Mary Robinette," as a double first name.

 She attended William G. Enloe High School, and studied at East Carolina University.
-She graduated with a degree in Art Education with a minor in theater and began work as a professional puppeteer in 1989.
+She graduated with a degree in Art Education with a minor in Theater and Speech.
+She began work as a professional puppeteer in 1989.

 Career

 Puppetry and art direction

 Kowal has performed for the Center for Puppetry Arts, Jim Henson Productions; and her own production company, Other Hand Productions.
 She also worked in Iceland on the children's television show LazyTown for two seasons.
 She was accepted as a participant in a Sesame Puppetry Workshop.

 Kowal served as art director for Shimmer Magazine and in 2010 was named art director for Weird Tales.